About Us

 Drama teacher

-Claudia is a drama /dance teacher from Athlone, who has been part of the Phoenix Stage School family for the past four years.
+Claudia is a drama and dance teacher from Athlone who has been part of the Phoenix Stage School family since 2016.
 A drama major, she graduated from NUI Galway with an M.A. in Drama & Theatre Studies.

-She has worked with the celebrated Blue Teapot Theatre Company in Galway, which works with adults with intellectual disabilities and stage managed their 2012 production of SANCTUARY.
+She has worked with the celebrated Blue Teapot Theatre Company in Galway, which supports adults with intellectual disabilities, and stage managed their 2012 production of Sanctuary.

-Claudia is delighted to be a part of the FAB Phoenix Stage School team.
+Claudia is delighted to be part of the FAB Phoenix Stage School team!

 David O Connor